 This case study reveals how overconfidence can negatively affect a negotiation.

-Successful business managers need to possess a high level of confidence to succeed and meet the many challenges they face in a fast paced and evolving business climate.
-There is a line that separates being confident in what we do and becoming overconfident.
+Negotiation courses often suggest that business managers need to possess a high level of confidence to succeed.
+Confidence allows managers to meet the many challenges they face in a fast-paced and evolving business climate.
+However, there’s a hazy line that separates being confident in what we do and becoming overconfident.

 Overconfidence is a serious mental error that lurks in the background, like a banana peel lying innocently splayed on the sidewalk.
 Being overconfident can cause us to not pay attention to important information.
 It can also cause us to miscalculate by making assumptions.